 The treatments above can be done once a week alternating between the two depending on your hair issues.
 You can also include it in your oil rotation for its benefits by adding a bit to your deep conditioning recipe from time to time.

-Warning: Though refined peanut oil has been processed to remove the allergens, it’s still a good idea to remain cautious if you’re allergic to nuts.
+Though refined peanut oil has been processed to remove the allergens, it’s still a good idea to remain cautious if you’re allergic to nuts.
 Do a patch test a few weeks before using peanut oil on your hair.

 If you have enjoyed this article and want to know more about how you can use natural oils for common hair issues and overcome them, have a look at How to Grow Hair Healthy & Long with Natural Oils.
-There’s a whole section in there about natural oils for dandruff.
+There’s an entire section in there dedicated to natural oils for dandruff.